Spice Route Paarl

-The Spice Route Paarl is a popular tourist destination located in the city of Paarl, South Africa.
-Make sure to check in with vendors regarding specific operating hours.
+The Spice Route Paarl is a tourist destination located in the city of Paarl, South Africa.
 The farm is open 7 days a week but each vendor adheres to their own operating hours.
 The name Spice Route dates back to the historical mariners who used to trade Eastern spices to Europe along the "Spice Route" for spice trade in the 15th century.
 The Estate gives visitors the opportunity to explore local foods, beverages and goods, that are produced in a traditional manner supporting the local community while spreading the taste and spirit of South Africa out to the world.
 Its cellar production and wine tasting is conducted of red and white wines from the local Malmesbury and Darling wine yards, which received national and international attention.

 History

 Charles Back, the owner of the estate as well as of Fairview, initiated his project Spice Route in 1997.
 His vision was "to offer local and international tourists a selection of hand-picked artisanal producers who put as much thought, skill and passion into their products as Spice Route wine maker, Charl du Plessis, puts into his wines".